 My classes in schools and after school clubs combine both yoga poses, games and creative elements.
 I focus on tuning into the breath, which can help with the anxiety and stress that so often pops up when growing up.
 My work as a Creative Museum Educator and my years working in primary schools before this mean that I understand the different learning and social needs of children.
 I am passionate about children learning in creative, informal ways and my background in arts and crafts means that I sometimes incorporate art techniques into my classes.
 I have an empathetic and patient attitude, providing a warm and happy space for children to discover and grow.

 I’ve had a few one to one yoga sessions with Helena and absolutely loved them.
 She’s an intuitive, knowledgeable and caring teacher who made me feel at ease but also challenged me.
 My sessions were carefully thought out and sequenced, engaging, and made me feel so much better afterwards.
 Helena is an incredible yoga teacher who teaches from the heart and with good music which is an added bonus.
-I can’t recommend her enough. – Clare Hudson
+I can’t recommend her enough. – Clare Hudson. one-to-one yoga client

 We’ve found Heli fantastic at introducing two absolute beginners to Yoga.
 She plans our classes carefully and gives clear instruction that displays a real understanding of the practices and techniques she’s teaching.
 She patiently explains areas of uncertainty and corrects posture when necessary.
 Above all she has the knack of pitching her classes at just the right level – Andrew, one-to-one yoga client